fusioncharts/dev_centre_docs/fusiontime/getting-started/output-time-format.md

 - Second
 - Millisecond

-You can specify the output time format for each time unit.
-Whenever a data bin occurs with any of the time unit, the output format specified against it will be displayed.
+You can customize the output time format for each time unit by specifying date-time tokens for respective time format.

-Refer the example given below:
+Refer to the example given below:

 {% embed_ftChart output-time-format-sample %}